openstack/nova-specs/specs/train/approved/cross-cell-resize.rst

 servers move to newer cells running newer hardware using newer flavors without users having to destroy and recreate their workloads.

-As a user, I want to my servers to retain their IPs, volumes and UUID while being migrated to another cell.
+As a user, I want my servers to retain their IPs, volumes and UUID while being migrated to another cell.

 Proposed change